thib1984/ytdlmusic/README.md

 #work!
 pip3 install . #to build
-ytdlmusic "Rexlambo" "Stay With Me"  #to retest pip3 uninstall #to properly uninstall the dev version
+ytdlmusic "Rexlambo" "Stay With Me"  #to retest pip3 uninstall ytdlmusic #to properly uninstall the dev version
 ```

 ## FAQ